Growing Your Own Bell Peppers

 With good soil, proper temperatures and a little TLC, growing bell peppers is a simple, satisfying garden project — even if you're planting your first garden.
-Learning a few pepper-growing basics is all it takes to experience the garden-to-table goodness of homegrown bells.
+Learning these pepper-growing basics is all it takes to experience the garden-to-table goodness of homegrown bell peppers:

-Choosing Pepper Varieties
+- Choosing Bell Pepper Varieties

-When thinking of sweet bell peppers, supermarket standards may come to mind.
+When thinking of sweet bell peppers, supermarket types may come to mind.
 Big, glossy, green bells are grocery staples, and bright, shiny red bells follow close behind.
 But when you grow your own peppers, the menu expands to hundreds of varieties.
 Most, but not all, start out green and then mature in color and sweetness.
 Pepper varieties range from deep purple and chocolate-brown to creamy ivory, vivid yellow or fiery orange.

 Peppers are treated as annual vegetables in most gardens, but they're actually tender perennial fruits, like their close relatives tomatoes and eggplants.
 These tropical natives like hot temperatures and fertile soil.
-Plant in a location with well-drained soil and full, direct sun at least six to eight hours each day.
+Plant in a location with well-drained soil that gets full, direct sun at least six to eight hours each day.
 You'll be rewarded with healthy plants and abundant fruit.

 When choosing a site for your bell peppers, stick to garden spots where tomatoes, eggplants, other peppers or potatoes haven't grown for at least three years.
-These related plants are vulnerable to the same diseases, many of which can stay in soil.
+These related plants are vulnerable to the same common vegetable diseases, many of which can stay in soil.
 If you grow in planters or containers, replace the soil every year if any diseases are present.

 Keep bell peppers well-watered, but never leave soil soggy.
 Water to moisten soil about 6 inches deep, then let it dry slightly.
 Watering is especially important during fruit set, when tiny peppers take the place of blossoms, and as the bells mature.
 Consistent moisture helps keep peppers firm and healthy.

 Depending on your chosen varieties, peppers mature between two and three months from the time you transplant outdoors.
 If you're in the mood for green bells, let them reach full size, form and firmness before you pick.
-For mature, colored peppers, let them reach full color and ripeness on the vine, whenever possible.
+For mature, colored peppers, let them reach full color and ripeness on the vine whenever possible.
 Then pick them promptly to encourage more pepper fruits to set.

 Whether your pepper patch boasts classic green and red or a rainbow of colors, you'll discover just how simple and rewarding growing your own sweet bell peppers can be.
-GardenTech and the family ofGardenTech® brandsare here to help you succeed and enjoy a bounty of homegrown garden goodness and nutrition.
+GardenTech and the family of GardenTech brands are here to help you succeed and enjoy a bounty of nutritious, homegrown garden goodness.

 Always read product labels thoroughly and follow instructions, including guidelines for pre-harvest intervals (PHI) and application frequency.